-MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development COMMUNICATION SKILLS Verbal and Non- Verbal LANGUAGE SKILLS Receptive, Expressive and Creative Verbal and Non-verbal Demonstrate awareness of sounds in the environment.
-Listen and respond to the speech and voice of those around them and are startled or cry at unexpected noises.
-Recognize and turn to familiar voices and smile.
-Respond to comforting voice tones.
-Vocalize two to three different vowel sounds between 3 and 9 months.
-Respond to voices and make small cooing sounds, enjoy being talked to, gurgle and squeal, begin extended vowel sounds, start to laugh and have different cries for different needs.
-Between 4 to 6 months, sputter, babble and try to mimic sounds.
-Between 6 to 9 months:, make longer and more varied sounds, experiment with producing sounds of varied volume and pitch, make 2 - syllabled sounds, vocalize 3 different vowel sounds and imitate vocalization.
-Engage in many one-to-one, face-to-face interactions with infants.
-Talk in a pleasant, calm voice, using simple language (not baby talk) and frequent eye contact while being responsive to the child's cues.
-Observe, listen and respond to sounds that infants make, imitate their vocalizations, and appreciate infants' sounds as the beginnings of communication.
-Frequently talk with, sing to and read to infants.
-Observe infants at play and engage them in appropriate games, such as 'peek-aboo,' 'Round-and-round-the-garden,' 'This little piggy'.
+MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS What children are What we see children doing What we can do to support the support of the support what we see children doing in what we see OUTCOMES expected to do children's development LEARNING OUTCOMES Verbal and Non-Verbal LANGUAGE SKILLS Receptive, Expressive and Creative EMERGENT LITERACY AND ORACY Verbal and Non-Verbal Verbal and Non-Verbal Verbal and Non-Verbal • Demonstrate awareness of sounds in the environment. • Demonstrate awareness of sounds interent squade (now lead on the speech and voice of those around them and are startled or cry at unexpected noises. • Recognize and turn to familiar voices and make small cooing sounds, enjoy being talked to, gurgle and squade (now leaves for different needs. • Between 4 to 6 months, sputter, babble and try to mimic sounds. • Between 6 to 9 months: make longer and more varied sounds of varied volume and pitch, make 2-syllabled sounds, vacalize 3 different vowel sounds and imitate vocalization. • Observe, listen and respond to the specked on the squade (not be sounds and imitate vocalization). • Observe infants at play engage them in approaches the face-1-face interaction with infants. • Talk in a pleasant, calm voice, using simple language (not baby to and frequent eye cont while being responsive the child's cues. • Observe, listen and respond to the sounds of varied volume and pitch, make 2-syllabled sounds, vacalize 3 different vowel sounds and imitate vocalization. • Observe infants in face-10-face infants on the specific volume and pitch, specific volume a SKILLS Verbal and Non- Verbal LANGUAGE SKILLS Receptive, Expressive and Creative EMERGENT LITERACY AND